 Homeowners insurance companies can deny policy renewal for several reasons, including a history of claims, alterations to the property's condition or an increase in risk.
 If the insurer chooses not to renew your insurance, it must give you advance notice.

-To get homeowners insurance after being dropped or rejected, address problems that prevented renewal and, if needed, explore other options.
+Getting homeowners insurance after being dropped or rejected requires fixing the problems that caused nonrenewal, then exploring other options.

 Does Home Insurance Automatically Renew: Bottom Line